jonathan-stone/slidingmessage/README.md

 - Tapping anywhere closes the view.
 An X graphic is included to give users the hint that they can close it.
 - Optionally closes automatically after N seconds.

+## Demo Video

+Here's the demo app in action.
+Note that you can change the color, the font, height, and of course the text content of the sliding message.

 ![Video Walkthrough](slidingMessageDemo/demo.gif)